MMJG-Team/primevue-helper/README.md

 1. Open Visual Studio Code
 2. Click on the Extensions icon in the Activity Bar on the side of the window
-3. Search for "Quick View" and click Install
+3. Search for "Primevue Helper" and click Install

 ## Features

 ### Component Tree
-Click on the `Quick View` icon in the Activity Bar on the side of the window
+Click on the `Primevue Helper` icon in the Activity Bar on the side of the window

 you can see a tree of components.